Skip to content

 Fish Oil vs. Algal Oil Supplements

 Fish oil contains high amounts of EPA & DHA.
-Algal oil, obtained from sea algae, is a plant-based alternative that contains DHa and is free from pollutants commonly found in fish.
+Algal oil, obtained from sea algae, is a plant-based alternative that contains DHA and is free from pollutants commonly found in fish.
 These oils have positive effects on the skin, ease inflammatory conditions and nourish hair.

 Dosage Recommendations & Purity Standards